1951 Swiss Grand Prix

 2001 Monaco Grand Prix

 After stalling his McLaren on the formation lap, pole-sitter David Coulthard was forced to start the race from the back - never a good thing at Monaco.
 He quickly made up a few places, but on lap eight he came up behind the Arrows of Enrique Bernoldi - where he remained for the next 35 laps, unable to pass.
-Once Bernoldi finally pitted, Coulthard unleashed an impressive turn of pace and continued his march through the field, eventually finishing fifth as Michael Schumacher and Rubens Barrichello were left to complete a Ferrari one-two - amazingly, Schumacher’s fourth and final Monaco win - with Eddie Irvine giving Jaguar its first podium in third.
+Once Bernoldi finally pitted, Coulthard unleashed an impressive turn of pace and continued his march through the field, eventually finishing fifth as Michael Schumacher and Rubens Barrichello were left to complete a Ferrari one-two - amazingly, Schumacher’s fifth and final Monaco win - with Eddie Irvine giving Jaguar its first podium in third.

 After the race, Bernoldi revealed that a furious Ron Dennis and Norbert Haug had gone up to him and threatened to end his career.
 Dennis later denied that, but did accuse the Arrows team of ordering Bernoldi to hold Coulthard up on purpose in order to get more TV coverage for the sponsors.
 A racing driver defending their position and refusing to be overtaken - how dare they!